Industrial complex

 The industrial complex is a socioeconomic concept wherein businesses become entwined in social or political systems or institutions, creating or bolstering a profit economy from these systems.
-Such a complex is said to pursue its own financial interests regardless of, and often at the expense of, the best interests of society and individuals.
+Such a complex is said to pursue its own interests regardless of, and often at the expense of, the best interests of society and individuals.
 Businesses within an industrial complex may have been created to advance a social or political goal, but mostly profit when the goal is not reached.
-The industrial complex may profit financially from maintaining socially detrimental or inefficient systems.
+The industrial complex may profit financially, or ideologically, from maintaining socially detrimental or inefficient systems.

+Virtually all institutions in sectors ranging from agriculture, medicine, entertainment, and media, to education, criminal justice, security, and transportation, began reconceiving and reconstructing in accordance with capitalist, industrial, and bureaucratic models with the aim of realizing profit, growth, and other imperatives.
+According to Steven Best, all these systems interrelate and reinforce one another.

+The concept of the military–industrial complex has been also expanded to include the entertainment and creative industries as well.
+For an example in practice, Matthew Brummer describes Japan's Manga Military and how the Ministry of Defense uses popular culture and the moe that it engenders to shape domestic and international perceptions.

+An alternative term to describe the interdependence between the military-industrial complex and the entertainment industry is coined by James Der Derian as "Military-Industrial-Media-Entertainment-Network".
+Ray McGovern extended this appellation to Military-Industrial-Congressional-Intelligence-Media-Academia-Think-Tank complex, MICIMATT.